 To view the plan in its entirety, please visit West Walnut Street Corridor Redevelopment Plan.

 The City of Johnson City solicited bids for the project in mid-March with a submission deadline of April 27.
-The Board of Commissioners is expected to award the contract in June.
-Construction is anticipated to begin in early to mid-July and will last approximately two years.
+The Board of Commissioners awarded the contract to Summers-Taylor, Inc. on June 17.
+Construction is anticipated to begin Aug.
+1 and will last approximately two years.

 Updates will be posted to this page as they are available.
 If you would like to receive email updates regarding this project, please email your request to Ann Marie French.